crate/cratedb-guide/docs/integrate/airflow/import-parquet.md

 To better understand how Airflow works and its applications, you can check other tutorials related to that topic {ref}`here <airflow-tutorials>`.

-Ok!
-So, once the tools are already set up with the corresponding tables created, we should be good to go.
+With the tools set up and tables created, proceed to the DAG.

 ## The Airflow DAG
 ![Airflow DAG workflow|690x76](https://us1.discourse-cdn.com/flex020/uploads/crate/original/1X/29502f83c13d29d90ab703a399f58c6daeee6fe6.png)